 How can it be wrong to develop renewable energy, in a world that is in desperate need for a green transition?
 In Western Sahara, the problems are numerous.

 The renewable development started back in 2012, when Morocco launched a tender for the construction of five wind farms: three in Morocco proper and two in ‘the southern provinces’ – Morocco’s preferred terminology to denominate the part of Western Sahara that it has illegally annexed.
 The two farms in Western Sahara were conceptualized as a 100 MW farm near Boujdour and a 300 MW farm in Tiskrad, near El Aaiun.
 The contract for all five farms was given to a consortium led by Siemens, and also including Enel Green Energy and Nareva.
 In 2019, the contract for the construction of the Boujdour farm was signed – though its capacity had now been raised to 300 MW.
 Work on the site began in 2021, with supplies from Spain.
+The farm became operational in July 2023.

 As part of the five-wind-farm deal, Siemens opened a wind turbine factory in Tangiers, in the north of Morocco.
 The factory was inaugurated in 2017.
 Its first client was Nareva, with an order for 56 turbines for a wind farm in the occupied territory: Aftissat.
+In late 2022, Siemens announced it would end production in Tangiers in early 2023.

 The 200 MW Aftissat wind farm has been operational since October 2018.
 The farm was built by the UK company Windhoist and consists of 56 Siemens Gamesa turbines.
 The power they generate is destined for industrial users, including OCP, LafargeHolcim Maroc and Ciments du Maroc.
 Siemens Gamesa has shown no effort to learn from critique from investors and Saharawis.
-In 2020, eight years after Siemens first announced its first project in Western Sahara, Siemens Gamesa announced a giant delivery to the Boujdour park, refering to Western Sahara as part of Morocco.
+In 2020, eight years after Siemens first announced its first project in Western Sahara, Siemens Gamesa announced a giant delivery to the Boujdour park, referring to Western Sahara as part of Morocco.

 “Siemens should demonstrate how its activities in Western Sahara are in line with the interests and wishes of Saharawis, in accordance with the right to self-determination stipulated in the International Covenant on Civil and Political Rights and International Covenant on Economic, Social and Cultural Rights.
 Should this not be possible, the company should withdraw from Western Sahara.”